zamb0/2D_Fast_Fourier_Transform_OpenMPI/README.md

 ## Aim of the Project

 The aim of the project is to implement a 2D Fast Fourier Transform (FFT) algorithm using OpenMPI.
 The algorithm is implemented in C and it is based on the Cooley-Tukey iterative algorithm.
 The algorithm is implemented in two versions: a serial version and a parallel version.
 The parallel version is implemented using OpenMPI.
-The input of the algorithm is a 2D PGM image and the output is the 2D FFT of the image and the original 2D image.
+The input of the algorithm is a 2D PGM image and the output is the 2D FFT of the image and the 2D iFFT image.

 ## Execution Instructions